Tasmanian Government Railways M class (1952)

 The Tasmanian Government Railways M class is a class of 4-6-2 steam locomotives operated by the Tasmanian Government Railways.

 History

-On 12 March 1952, the Tasmanian Government Railways (TGR) took delivery of ten M class branch line locomotives from Robert Stephenson and Hawthorns, Newcastle-upon-Tyne.
+On 12 March 1952, the Tasmanian Government Railways (TGR) took delivery of ten M class branch line locomotives from Robert Stephenson & Hawthorns, Newcastle-upon-Tyne.
 The locomotives were similar to the Indian Railways YB class.
+The ten locomotives arrived in March 1952.

-They were allocated to operate on the North-Eastern and Western lines and at Hobart.
-However with the TGR having already commenced dieselisation with the X class, some of the lines intended for M class operation had already been converted.
-Hence in 1957, four were fitted with smaller driving wheels recovered from withdrawn Australian Standard Garratts enabling them to operate heavier trains over the steeply graded North-Eastern line.
+They were allocated for operation on the North-Eastern and Western lines, as well as for services based in Hobart.
+However, as the TGR had already commenced dieselisation with the X class, some lines intended for M class operation had already been converted.
+Consequently, in 1957, four were fitted with smaller driving wheels recovered from withdrawn Australian Standard Garratts to enable them to operate heavier trains over the steeply graded North-Eastern line.

 As they fell due for overhaul, they were withdrawn from 1960, with the last removed from traffic in 1975.

 Preservation

-All members of the class have been preserved to an extent, with four locomotives seeing further use on heritage trains.
+All members of the class have been preserved; four have seen further use on heritage trains.